canhtuongvinh/cms-system/ArchitecturePatterns.md

 ## Identified Key Architectural Characteristics

+Selecting the appropriate architectural characteristics is a key step that shapes the overall system design and its data flows.
+By evaluating these characteristics early, we can identify the most suitable software and hardware components needed to meet the system’s requirements.
+This approach ensures the solution functions correctly while remaining scalable, maintainable, and high-performing.
+From the analysis and requirements, the following three characteristics have been chosen as the most important:
 The key architectural characteristics identified for the Complaint Management System (CMS) guide the selection of the overall architecture style.
 The top three are shown in **bold** and with a ^.